Metzlal/SQL_Queries/README.md

 # SQL Analysis - Rockbuster

 Rockbuster is a global movie rental company that plans to launch an online rental service to compete with streaming services such as Netflix and Amazon Prime.
-The objective of this analysis is to derive insights from Rockbusters customer and sales data and provide recommendations on how to establish the online rental service.
+The objective of this analysis is to derive insights from Rockbusters customer sales data and provide recommendations on how to establish the online rental service.

 ## Data